 Here’s a list of my books and where you can find them.

 City Tips: A Journalist’s Guide To the World’s Great Cities (2020) offers tips on dining, enjoying and getting around the world’s great cities.
-Get my advice on New York, Tokyo, London, Montreal, Chicago and many more places.
+Get my advice on New York, Tokyo, London, Montreal, Chicago and many more places and be ready when it’s safe to travel again.
 Available as a paperback or a Kindle eBook from Amazon.

 Hometown Holdouts: Business Lessons From Food Stars Loyal To Their Roots (2016) tells the stories of chefs, food companies, and food producers who are nationally famous, but who’ve chosen to stay in one place.
 You can order the FORBES eBook from Amazon and iTunes.